 If your business has expanded across national borders, you’ll want to begin using phone numbers local to those countries.
-In tandem, you’ll want to familiarize yourself with the international number formats each new number will copy.
+In tandem, you’ll want to familiarize yourself with the international phone number format each new number will copy.

 Not every country uses the same type of spacing and digit count found in the U.S. (XXX-XXX-XXXX).
 Your knowledge of phone number formats outside the States can help your professionalism as a business owner, and it can help your business’s expansion move smoothly with a VirtualPBX Business Phone Plans in the future.